oasis-tcs/odata-specs/odata-url-conventions/5 Query Options.md

-When applied to ordered collections, the `eq` operator returns `true` if both operands have the same cardinality and each member of the left operand is equal to the corresponding member of the right operand.
+When applied to ordered collections, the `eq` operator returns `true` if both operands have the same cardinality and each member of the left operand is equal to the member of the right operand at the same index.

 For services that support comparing unordered collections, the `eq` operator returns `true` if both operands are equal after applying the same